-Protect your home and family fast and cost effectively
+Protect your home and family with fast and cost-effective Annual Termite Inspections

 Annual termite inspections are recommended by governments around Australia, building authorities and Australian Standards.
 But why?

-- CSIRO estimate that at least 1 in 5 homes will suffer a termite attack at some point in their lifetime and new homes and metal framed homes are not immune!
+- CSIRO estimates that at least 1 in 5 homes will suffer a termite attack at some point in their lifetime and new homes and metal framed homes are not immune!

 - The average repair bill for termite damage is around $10,000, but often it can be $100,000 or more and sometimes the home even has to be demolished

 - Damage as a result of termite activity is not covered by your home insurance

 Basically, the chances of a termite attack are high in Australia and the resulting damage repair costs can be significant.

 But why do I need Annual Termite Inspections?